-Albreda Village Museum Learn More
+Albreda and Village Museum

 Situated near the banks of the River Gambia is the World Heritage Site of San Domingo. established as a trading post in the late 1400s by Portuguese traders who operated as brokers and intermediaries for the Europeans